Urmil07/student_management/README.md

 # CodeIgniter 4 Student Management

+- important
+  This Project Is Created Using Xampp It Is Veary Nice To Run This Project Using Xampp Server Thank You.

 This Project is about Teacher Sign In and Sign Up Who can register student by adding new student from the 'http://localhost/student_management/teacher_dashboard'.
 Techer can Create Student, can Read Student Details, can Update Student Details, can Delete Student.
 Student can Read Details, can Update Details.